bisectracky/bisectracky/README.md

 # About Me:
 I am first year MSCS student at New York University, Courant Institute of Mathematical Sciences.
 I am broadly interested in several topics, including Blockchain, Computer Music and Data-driven Recommender System.
-We are currently working on an NFT based Art socializing and trading game - "Path of Curators", which is estimated to be launched in South Korea and Japan around Christmas.
+We are currently working on an NFT based Art socializing and trading game - Artiverse, which is estimated to be launched in South Korea and Japan around Christmas.

 Aug 8, 2021